Synthetixio/synthetix/docs/index.md

 # System Documentation

-!!! caution "Work in Progress"
-    These notes are incomplete and rapidly changing.
-The main place to look at the moment is the [Smart Contract API](contracts), which should already be useful for development purposes.

-    Various overview documents in this main section have been omitted for now because they weren't up to standard.

 ## Introduction

 Welcome to the Synthetix system documentation.
 These pages contain a description of how Synthetix operates; provided is are high-level discussions of the system mechanics, as well as thorough technical specifications of the smart contract architecture and API.
 We hope this assists users and developers to understand the system, and to build on top of it.